 More and more plant tissue cultured aquarium plants are coming available.
 They’re becoming affordable too and we can see them in many shops regularly now.
 Most plants already in tissue culture can easily be put into multiplication cultures so that you too can grow masses of plants easily.
 They even store well in a library type collection in a suspended manner for months if stored properly.
 What’s keeping you from trying plant tissue culture?
 Here’s how it can be done with minimal specialty tools and gear and it’s all explained in the book Plant Tissue Culture: A Home-Based Guide (How to Practice Plant Tissue Culture on a Budget).

-In a month or two you will have hopefully thriving cultures of tissue cultured plants.
+In a month or two you have thriving cultures of tissue cultured plants.
 These can be taken out and grown or they can be divided and multiplied again.
-Since cultures can be kept in their media when the nutrients run out they can be kept in a sort of suspended state.
-Make sure to monitor them and be ready to replate them if they begin to look weak or decline.

 Cultured plants are easy to ship and make for trading and building a plant library pretty easy.
 Large amounts of plants can be kept in a small space.
 Tissue cultured plants are free of snails and other pests and can be acclimated to emersed growth or aquarium growth rather readily.
 Once you get the hang of it you’ll be initiating your own cultures from new specimens.